Riderless Horse (album): Release and promotion

 Nastasia signed a record deal with Temporary Residence Limited, which digitally reissued her three Fat Cat Records albums – 2006's On Leaving, 2007's collaborative album with Jim White, You Follow Me, and Outlaster – in February 2022.
 She appeared as the opening act on a North American theater tour by Scottish rock band Mogwai, which began on April 5.
 The day before the tour began, "Just Stay in Bed" was released as the first single from Riderless Horse.
 "This Is Love" was issued as the second single on May 11, followed by "Afterwards" on June 14.

 The album was released for digital download and on CD on July 22, 2022, with the vinyl release following on November 4.
 Two different editions of the vinyl were issued: a standard black 180-gram vinyl, and a limited edition clear vinyl with black ink splatter; the latter was limited to 1,500 copies worldwide.
 The cover art for the album was created by Elizabeth Neel.
 Nastasia performed her first headline show in a decade at Union Pool in Brooklyn on August 20, her only headline concert of 2022.
 Two songs recorded during the Riderless Horse sessions, "Whatever You Need to Believe" and "Too Soon", were released as a stand-alone single on November 3.

 A new version of "You Were So Mad", recorded with Marissa Paternoster of Screaming Females, was released on February 9, 2023.
 The song was released in advance of Nastasia's appearance at Screaming Females' "Garden Party" festival on February 17.
-Nastasia will embark on a European tour between March and May, beginning in Lisbon on March 1, followed by dates in Italy, the United Kingdom, Ireland, Austria and Germany.
-She is also scheduled to perform at the End of the Road Festival, which takes place in Dorset in the United Kingdom from August 31 to September 3.
+Nastasia embarked on a European tour between March and May, beginning in Lisbon on March 1, followed by dates in Italy, the United Kingdom, Ireland, Austria and Germany.
+A new version of "This Is Love", also featuring Paternoster, was issued as a single on May 4, backed by their previously released recording of "You Were So Mad".
+She performed more solo dates in the UK in August and September, and at the End of the Road Festival in Dorset from August 31 to September 3.
+She also appeared as the opening act for Wilco throughout the Western United States in October.